Yeatman51/ddl_automation/README.md

 # zone_1_ddl_renaming
+(In Development)
  After running the previous file the refrigerator renaming file will then automatically rename the last four files in your downloads folder in the order they were downloaded to the appropriate responding refrigerator or freezer name.

 # remove_external_name
- A large number of files were sent with a non company or external e-mail address Because of this many of the files will be saved similar to the example below
+ A large number of files were sent with a non company or external e-mail address.
+As a result many of the files will be saved similar to the example below.

 <div style="text-align:center">
  '[External] 220429 Jefferson Barnes PEDS'